appcelerator-archive/amp/examples/functions/demo-function/README.md

 Without this parameter, `curl` would pass the content of the file to the server using the content-type `application/x-www-form-urlencoded` which is not expected for amp functions.

 # Cloud deployment

-## Push your image to the ATOMIQ registry

-In order to use your function, you first need to push it to `registry.cloud.atomiq.io`:

-    $ docker tag appcelerator/demo-function registry.cloud.atomiq.io/appcelerator/demo-function
-    $ docker push registry.cloud.atomiq.io/appcelerator/demo-function

 ## Registering your function